YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 **Examples for MUPIP ENDIANCVT**

 .. parsed-literal::
-   $ mupip endiancvt mumps.dat -outdb=mumps_cvt.dat
+   $ mupip endiancvt yottadb.dat -outdb=yottadb_cvt.dat
-   Converting database file mumps.dat from LITTLE endian to BIG endian on a LITTLE endian system Converting to new file mumps_cvt.dat
+   Converting database file yottadb.dat from LITTLE endian to BIG endian on a LITTLE endian system Converting to new file yottadb_cvt.dat
    Proceed [yes/no] ?

-This command detects the endian format of mumps.dat and converts it to the other endian format if you type yes to confirm.
+This command detects the endian format of yottadb.dat and converts it to the other endian format if you type yes to confirm.

 ++++++++++
 EXIT